aijame/aijame.github.io/README.md

 # Focus and Scope

-AIJAN focuses on AI’s impact on humanity, not just its technical brilliance.
-We particularly welcome reflections, research, and essays on:
+AIJAN studies artificial intelligence’s impact on humanity, not just how many GPUs you can afford to overheat.
+We welcome submissions that are too weird, too honest, or too forward-thinking for traditional journals — especially if your university told you “this isn’t real science.”
+Topics of interest include but are not limited to:

 > AI Advancements and AI in Computational Science Domains